 Intangible assets consist of long-term operating contracts acquired through the acquisition of solar energy facilities.
-Intangible assets are initially recognized at their fair value and are amortized over the term of the related PPA using the straight-line method.
-For solar energy facilities that are purchased and then put into construction, intangible assets are recorded at cost, and are amortized over the term of the related PPA using the straight-line method.
+Intangible assets are initially recognized at their fair value and are amortized over the term of the related Government renewable energy incentive programs using the straight-line method.
+For solar energy facilities that are purchased and then put into construction, intangible assets are recorded at cost, and are amortized over the term of the related Government renewable energy incentive programs using the straight-line method.